nchez/political-breakdown/readme.md

 ### MVP

 - Create login, signup, logout pages for users.
-- Create editable watchlist for users that will track officials.
+- Create editable watchlist for users that will track stocks and officials.
-- Detailed stock transaction page with info on official
+- Detailed stock page with what elected officials traded the stock

 ### STRETCH

-- Create editable watchlist for users that will track stocks
 - Detailed stock page with which officials own stocks and transaction history of stock
+- Detailed stock page with graphs and other visualizations
 - Leaderboards page with who has made the most trades and other cool stats
 - Cool dashboard page with quick info and stats